50k-Customs/DAF-XF/base_ultra_realistic_physics/readme.txt

-Ultra Realistic Physics Mod compatibility definitions for DAF XF 105 modified by 50keda
+National Window Flags definitions for DAF XF 105 modified by 50keda

 ### CHANGELOG FOR LATEST VERSION